Edmund McNamara: Boston Police Department

 Boston police commissioner Leo J. Sullivan resigned on March 15, 1962, after a bookmaking scandal revealed by the CBS Reports documentary Biography of a Bookie Joint rocked the department.
 The scandal also caused the Massachusetts General Court and Governor John A. Volpe to transfer control of the department from the Governor of Massachusetts to the Mayor of Boston On April 5, 1962, Volpe officially ceded control and Mayor John F. Collins sent a cable from Italy, where he was vacationing, to confirm McNamara's appointment as commissioner.
 McNamara submitted his resignation to Boston's special agent in charge Leo L. Laughlin that day and assumed control of the department on a temporary basis.
 On May 1, he received a full five-year appointment to the position.
 McNamara was the first career law enforcement officer to serve as Boston police commissioner in the twentieth century.

 During McNamara's first year in office, the city had to contend with the Boston Strangler murders, racial tensions and charges of police brutality after the police killing of singer Frank Lynch and subsequent cover-up, and an uproar in the predominantly African-American Roxbury neighborhood over inadequate police protection.
 During his first term, McNamara implemented a number of changes, including changes proposed by the Quinn Tamm report.
 These changes included the consolidation of police stations, modernization of the personnel record system, creation of a community relations program, and the formation of tactical patrol force to police high crime areas.
 His critics, however, believed that the department was undermanned and opposed his consolidation of neighborhood police stations.

 During a 1963 investigation by the Boston City Council into the city's towing contracts, it was revealed that McNamara had listed his voting address as an apartment that was rented to Nathan Baker, a bail bondsman who formed a garage after McNamara took office which received most of the police department's towing business.
 After this came to light, McNamara ordered that all police towing cease.
 The Council did not find McNamara guilty of any wrongdoing.

 In 1967, Collins reappointed McNamara to another five-year term.
 After Kevin White succeeded Collins as Mayor in 1968, he wanted to replace McNamara as commissioner.
 However, McNamara refused to resign and remained in office until his term expired on May 31, 1972.

 Later life and death

 After leaving the BPD, McNamara served as president of Ogden Security, a Boston-based corporation that provided residential and business security.
 He left Ogden in 1981 and started his own management and security consultant firm.
 In 1981 and 1983 he was an unsuccessful candidate for the Boston City Council.

 McNamara died on February 20, 2000, in Boston.

-He is played by Bill Camp in the 2023 movie Boston Strangler.